Yield: 15-20 servings

 4. Add the 4 tablespoons of butter and stir until it melts and is well-incorporated and the mixture begins to boil.

-5. Continue to cook without stirring until the syrup is just above 248 degrees F, the firm-ball stage, as measured with a candy thermometer.
+5. Continue to cook without stirring until the syrup is between 245 - 248 degrees F, the firm-ball stage, as measured with a candy thermometer.
 Continuously scrape mixture off the sides of the saucepan without stirring the mixture.

 6. Remove from heat and add the vanilla, mix well, then immediately pour the mixture into the greased 10 inch pan.